Charles Curtis: Senate (1907–1913, 1915–1929)

 During his tenure in the Senate, Curtis was President pro tempore, Chairman of the Committee on Expenditures in the Department of the Interior, of the Committee on Indian Depredations, and of the Committee on Coast Defenses; and Chairman of the Republican Senate Conference.
 He also was elected for a decade as Senate Minority Whip and for four years as Senate Majority Leader after Republicans won control of the chamber.
 He had experience in all the senior leadership positions in the Senate and was highly respected for his ability to work with members on both sides of the aisle.

 Curtis introduced the first version of the Equal Rights Amendment to the Senate in 1921.
 The amendment did not pass.
 In 1923, Curtis, together with his fellow Kansan Representative Daniel Read Anthony Jr., proposed the second version of the Equal Rights Amendment to the U.S. Constitution to each of their Houses, but it did not pass.

-Curtis served as deputy to then–Senate Majority Leader Henry Cabot Lodge (R-MA), shown here in 1921, and would succeed him upon Lodge's death in 1924.

 Curtis's leadership abilities were demonstrated by his election as Republican Whip from 1915 to 1924 and Majority Leader from 1925 to 1929.
 He was effective in collaboration and moving legislation forward in the Senate.
 Idaho Senator William Borah acclaimed Curtis as "a great reconciler, a walking political encyclopedia and one of the best political poker players in America."
 Time magazine featured him on the cover in December 1926 and reported that "it is in the party caucuses, in the committee rooms, in the cloakrooms that he patches up troubles, puts through legislation" as one of the two leading senators, the other being Reed Smoot.

 Curtis was remembered for not making many speeches and was noted for keeping the "best card index of the state ever made."
 Curtis used a black notebook and later a card index to record all the people whom he met in office or while he was campaigning.
 He continually referred to it, which resulted in his being known for "his remarkable memory for faces and names:"

 Never a pension letter, or any other letter for that matter, came in that wasn't answered promptly ...
 And another name went into the all-embracing card index.
 The doctors were listed.
 The farm leaders.
 The school teachers.
 The lists were kept up to date.
 How such an intricate index could be kept up to date and function so smoothly was a marvel to his associates.
 It was one of Curtis's prides.

 Curtis was celebrated as a "stand patter", the most regular of Republicans but also as a man who could always bargain with his party's progressives and with Senators from across the aisle.